plhester/25-days-of-serverless/README.md

 # 25-days-of-serverless
-Solutions for the #25DaysOfServerless coding challenge
+Solutions for the #25DaysOfServerless coding challenge at https://25daysofserverless.com/